MEHAU KULYK / SCIENCE PHOTO LIBRARY MEHAU KULYK / SCIENCE PHOTO LIBRARY

 Human skeleton.
-Computer artwork of the human skeletal system seen from the rear.
-The 206 bones of the skeleton provide protection and support, and their joints allow locomotion.
-The skull (at top) protects the brain.
-The ribs of the chest (at upper centre) enclose the heart and lungs.
-The pelvis (at centre) protects the lower abdominal organs.
+Historical artwork of a human skeleton holding an hourglass.
+The 206 bones of the skeleton provide protection and support to the body.
+The ribs of the chest (upper right) enclose the heart and lungs.
+The pelvis protects (centre right) the lower abdominal organs.
 The flexible backbone runs from the skull to the pelvis and protects the spinal cord.
-The humerus (upper-arm bone) articulates with the scapula (shoulder blade) of the back, as well as the radius and ulna (lower-arm bones) at the elbow.
-The femur (thigh bone) articulates with the fibula and tibia (lower-leg bones) at the knee.
+The bones of the arms and legs articulate to provide locomotion.
+Hourglasses are used to measure time.
+It may symbolise ageing or death.
+This artwork is by Felix Platter and was published in 1583.

 Model release not required.
 Property release not required.